How to improve switching between chords on guitar (6 tips)

 4. Visualize your next chord

-Let’s go through each of these tips in more detail.
+We’ll go through each of these tips in more detail.
+Let’s get started!

-What I mean by this is to press down a chord and then release all your fingers for a moment and repeat this over and over until you can press down the shape very quickly.
+Here is a simple exercise to develop playing a chord much quicker: Play the chord you want to get faster at, then release all your fingers for a moment.
+Repeat this over and over until you can press down the chord without having to think much about it.

-Doing this helps you build muscle memory in your fingers so that whenever you need to play a specific chord, your fingers already know how it should feel.
+This exercise helps you build muscle memory in your fingers so that whenever you need to play a specific chord, your fingers already know how it should feel.
+While you’re not switching between two chords in this exercise, it’s essential to be able to play one particular chord solidly first.

-You are also building strength in your fingers as you do this.
-It may feel like you need to put a lot of pressure to press down a chord, but later on, you barely have to think about this because it becomes natural.
+You also build strength in your fingers as you do this exercise.
+Although it may feel like you need to put a lot of pressure to press down a chord at first, later on, your hands and fingers naturally get used to the movement and it shouldn’t feel overbearing.

 Start with easier chords, and then try the same thing with chords that are more challenging for you.
 When you start switching between different chords, the time it takes to change will be shorter and shorter as you get better.

-You can try this exercise with the first chords you should learn on guitar.
+You can try this exercise with the basic chords on guitar.
+Check these out if you don’t know them already.

 This next tip is quite helpful and often overlooked when learning to switch between chords.
 The idea here is to think about all the common notes between chords so that you don’t have to lift off all your fingers as you switch to the next chord.
-Doing this cuts down the time it takes to transition between chords.
+When possible, doing this cuts down the time it takes to make a transition.

-To give you some examples, look at these chords below and see what notes they share in common.
+To give you some examples, look at the chords below to see what notes they share (common notes are highlighted in green).

 The C Major and A minor chords share two notes in common which are the 1st and 2nd finger on your fretting hand.
-So all you need to do to make the transition is to add or remove your 3rd finger on the fretting hand.
+All you need to do to make the transition is to add or remove your 3rd finger on the fretting hand.

-Another example is between a G and D Major Chord.
+Another example is between a G Major and a D Major Chord.
 They both share the note on the 3rd finger for each chord shape.

-The E minor and G Major chords share the 1st finger on both chord shapes.
+The E minor and G Major chord share the 1st finger on both chord shapes.

-The F and C Major chord also share the 1st finger on both shapes.
+The F Major and C Major chord also share the 1st finger on both shapes.

-Note that you don’t always have common notes when switching between chords, but it’s something helpful to look out for if they are available for you to use.
+You won’t always have common notes when switching between chords, but look out for them and use them whenever possible.

 3. Limit switching between two chords

-As you get started learning different chords, try to limit switching between two chords until that gets easier and easier.
-Then you can try a different set of two chords and do the same thing.
+If you are trying to learn a chord progression (a series of chords) in a song, first limit switching between two chords until that gets easier.
+Then you can try a different set of two chords and repeat those until that feels easier.

-Remember to start with easier chords and then move on to ones that are harder for you.
-At this point, you don’t have to worry much about playing with rhythm until you learn to place your fingers to play each chord properly.
+It may sound obvious but start with easier chords and then move on to harder ones.
+At this point, don’t worry about strumming patterns until you learn to place your fingers properly for the chords you’re learning.

 👉 Get it here!